-Exigence Technologies has developed the highly-effective, ‘stimulus-responsive’ SymbiCoat™ family of monomers for incorporation into a variety of polymer and coating systems, particularly acrylics, epoxies & polyurethanes.
+Exigence Technologies has developed the highly-effective, ‘stimulus-responsive’ SymbiCoat™ family of monomers for incorporation into a variety of coating resin/binder systems, such as acrylics, epoxies & polyurethanes.

-SymbiCoat™ monomers efficiently stabilize chlorine on surfaces – providing antimicrobial functionality that extends the effect of chlorine chemistry for renewable and long-lasting microbial control.
-SymbiCoat™ monomers are biocidally inert, non-leaching molecules that can be permanently bound or polymerized into several widely-used polymer coating systems.
-SymbiCoat™ monomers have no microbicidal activity either alone or within the polymer coating.
-However, upon exposure to dilute (1-200 ppm) solutions of sodium hypochlorite in water, SymbiCoat™ monomers are highly effective at attracting chlorine ions and stabilizing them on a surface, permitting the well-known, agency-registered chlorine to “rest” on the surface where the chlorine can contact and rapidly eliminate bacteria, viruses and fungi.
-Even drug-resistant microbes can be efficiently eradicated because chlorine is an oxidizing chemistry that has does not induce microbial resistance.
+SymbiCoat™ monomers efficiently and repeatedly stabilize chlorine on a surface and therefore allow the chlorine to exert long-lasting and renewable microbial control.
+SymbiCoat™ monomers are non-leaching molecules that can be permanently bound or polymerized into several widely-used coating resins and coating formulations.
+SymbiCoat™ monomers have no inherent microbicidal activity either alone or within the polymer coating.
+Upon exposure to dilute (1-200 ppm) solutions of sodium hypochlorite in water, SymbiCoat™ monomers are highly effective at attracting chlorine ions and stabilizing them on a surface.
+This permits the well-known, agency-registered chlorine to “rest” on the surface where the chlorine can contact and rapidly eliminate bacteria, viruses and fungi.
+Even drug-resistant microbes can be efficiently eradicated because chlorine is an oxidizing agent that has does not induce microbial resistance.

 Agency-registered sodium hypochlorite is one of the most widely used, cost-effective, and well understood disinfectant chemicals available globally.
-Exigence SymbiCoat™ allows sodium hypochlorite to provide a significantly longer period of action than would otherwise be possible, even at levels that are safe for food contact.
-It has been shown that, when properly activated, SymbiCoat™ can stabilize sodium hypochlorite on a surface for up to 400 days.
+Exigence SymbiCoat™ stabilize sodium hypochlorite such that the sodium hypochlorite can provide a significantly longer period of action than would otherwise be possible, even at levels that are safe for food contact.
+It has been shown that, upon exposure to a dilute sodium hypochlorite solution, SymbiCoat™ can extract the chlorine and stabilize it on a surface for up to 400 days.

 Better Than Market-Leading Silver Technology

-Using industry-standard test protocols, our testing shows that EPA-registered sodium hypochlorite bound to surfaces treated with SymbiCoat™ can kill drug-resistant bacteria at least 100 times faster than today’s market-leading silver technologies.
+Using industry-standard test protocols, our testing shows that EPA-registered sodium hypochlorite, when bound to SymbiCoat™ -treated surfaces, can kill drug-resistant bacteria at least 100 times faster than today’s market-leading silver technologies.
 SymbiCoat™ monomers are permanently bonded into coatings and polymers, and do not leach out.
 Their functionality remains integral to the surface, and the chlorine stores can be recharged within minutes with a simple wash or spray of dilute sodium hypochlorite.

-*Note: SymbiCoat™ must be activated by a halogen such as chlorine (available via sodium hypochlorite) prior to use.
+*Note: SymbiCoat™ must be exposed to a halogen such as chlorine (available via sodium hypochlorite) prior to use.
 Surfaces need to be coated once and then recharged if needed, as long as the coating remains on the surface.
 Coating durability is a function of the coating formulation’s physical & mechanical properties and not the properties of the SymbiCoat™ monomer.